Save Ryebank Fields on Granada Tonight – July 2024

 As part of the campaign to Save Ryebank Fields, the Friends of Ryebank Fields (FORF) group was established in 2018 with the express aim of opposing any development of the site.
 FORF are continuing to commission reports which challenge statements in the MMU reports, and have employed a planning consultant on how best to oppose any planning application which may eventually be brought forward.
 These have been funded by donations and crowdfunding.

-Meanwhile, FORF continue to promote the attractions of the site, for example through events and activities on site, publishing video interviews with locals and a series of stunning photographs capturing the natural beauty on its Facebook page.
-It has also generated a series of press stories, with the Manchester Evening News now taking an interest – see the Media tab.
+Meanwhile, FORF and our supporters continue to introduce people to Ryebank Fields, through events and activities , video interviews with locals and a series of stunning photographs capturing the natural beauty her and on our Facebook page.
+See also the Media tab for press coverage.

 If you would like to support FORF, please sign the petition, sign up to our email list ryebankfieldsfriends@gmail.com – and if you are able, support our JustGiving appeal